 How are tenants qualified?

-Visit LivingRoomRentals.com and view a copy of the Rental Screening Criteria.
-We use the same form for each set of tenants, for each home we manage.
+Visit our Forms & Documents section and view a copy of the Rental Screening Criteria.
+There are 3 separate versions of the form depending on the location of the property.
+The City of Portland requires a special set of screening criteria including an option for additional tenants to self select at “non-financially responsible.”
+We use the same set of criteria for each set of tenants, for each home we manage.

 Once the home is marketed, will the homeowner get to choose or approve the tenant?

-Is there any option for the homeowner to take charge of tenant selection?
+Are there options for the homeowner to take charge of tenant selection?

 Does the homeowner have to accept pets?

 Pet owners make up almost 70% of the rental pool.
 The more restrictions you place on pets, the smaller your rental pool becomes.
-An additional $300 deposit will be collected for each pet.
-However, if you you feel strongly about this issue, we will agree not show your property to prospective tenants with pets.
+In the City of Portland, monthly pet rent will be charged for each approved pet.
+Monthly pet rent ranges from $25/pet – $75/pet depending on the monthly rental price of the home.
+For properties outside the City of Portland, an additional $300 deposit will be collected for each pet in lieu of pet rent.
+If you feel strongly about this issue, we will agree to hold out for a tenant without pets.
 Please note: Verified service animals are not considered pets and must be accepted even in those situations where pets are prohibited.
 It is illegal to collect an additional deposit for service/emotional support animals.

 Where is the home marketed?

 Your listing will syndicate on up to 50 sites through all of our marketing partners such as the Zillow Group, Apartments.com, and Realtor.com.
 These sites are subject to change as new sites are identified and existing sites change their policies.

 When is the home listed?